Open-and-Sustainable/prismAId/user_manual/manual.md

   - Prompt engineering involves crafting precise prompts to extract specific information from the AI model via the API.
   - PrismAId simplifies the creation of rigorous and replicable prompts to extract information through the AI model API.
   - The data flow of prismAId is embedded in protocol-based approaches to reviews:
-    - Initially, there is a selection of literature to be analyzed through detailed protocol steps.
+    - Initially, there is a selection of literature to be analyzed through detailed steps.
+These are defined by protocols and are easily replicable.
     - Next, the content of these papers is classified, which is where prismAId comes into play.
   - PrismAId allows for parsing the selected literature and extracting the information the researcher is interested in.
+AI models do not know fatigue and are much faster than humans.

 ## 3. Technical Requirements
 ### Hardware and Software Requirements